Coins of the Canadian dollar: Circulation denominations

-Other than the $2 coin (for which there is no United States analog), the denominations of Canadian coinage correspond to those of United States coinage.
-The sizes of the coins other than the 50¢ piece are roughly equal to those of current U.S. coins, though this was not always the case.
+Other than the $2 coin (for which there is no American equivalent), the denominations of Canadian coinage correspond to those of United States coinage.
+The sizes of the coins other than the 50¢ piece are roughly equal to those of current U.S. coins, though this has not always been true.
 They have a different metallic composition and most of them are thinner, and thus weigh slightly less, than the analogous U.S. coins.
 The U.S. penny settled on its current size in 1857, whereas the Canadian penny was much larger (1 in) until 1920.
-Because they are easily mistaken for each other, U.S. and Canadian coins worth 5 cents, 10 cents and 25 cents sometimes circulate in the other country.
+Because they are easily mistaken for each other, U.S. and Canadian coins worth 5 cents, 10 cents, and 25 cents sometimes circulate in the other country.
 Due to the usually higher value of the U.S. dollar, it is common in Canada to accept U.S. coins at par or face value.
-Canadian coins are not commonly accepted in the U.S. but are more often in states that see many Canadian visitors.
+Canadian coins are not commonly accepted in the U.S. but sometimes circulate in states that see many Canadian visitors.
 Their differing physical characteristics prevent them from being accepted interchangeably by most coin-operated machines.

-There was formerly some correspondence between the size of Canadian coins and British coins of similar value.
+There was formerly some correspondence between the size of Canadian coins and British coins of similar value, leading to them sometimes being mistaken for the other due to the identical portrait of the monarch.
 For example, the large Canadian penny was identical in size and value to the contemporary British half-penny, which was 1 in in the Edward VII version, and slightly larger during Victoria's reign.
 Likewise, the Canadian quarter (23.81 mm diameter) was virtually identical in size and value to the British shilling – worth 12 British pence or about 24 Canadian cents, with a 24 mm diameter.
 The Canadian 5¢ coins, until the larger nickel coins of 1922, were 15 mm silver coins quite different from the U.S. "Liberty head" nickels of 1883 to 1913, which were 21.2 mm and copper-nickel alloy, but more like the older U.S. half dimes.